Tom Newton Dunn: Far-right conspiracy theory incident

 In December 2019, Newton Dunn wrote an article for The Sun titled HIJACKED LABOUR, in which he reported that former British intelligence officers had produced a chart alleging that "Jeremy Corbyn is at the centre of an extraordinary network of hard-left extremists".
 It later emerged that the ultimate sources for these claims included the antisemitic, far-right websites Aryan Unity and the Millennium Report, the latter described by Vice as "an antisemitic conspiracy site known for publishing articles with titles like, 'The Jewish Hand in World Wars.
 The 'HIJACKED LABOUR' thesis was described as a "far-right conspiracy theory" by Daniel Trilling in The Guardian.
 The left-wing magazines Tribune and Jacobin argued that such articles were a danger to journalists and those on the political left, with Jacobin calling the chart a "hit list".

 Newton Dunn's article was deleted on the same day of its publication, without comment from him or his newspaper.
 The Independent Press Standards Organisation subsequently confirmed to The Guardian that it had received a complaint concerning the piece, and Peter Geoghegan of openDemocracy expressed his strong concern at his organisation being named as part of this alleged network.
 In February 2020, IPSO responded to the complaint and "decided that it [did] not raise a possible breach of the Editors' Code".

+Personal life

+His wife is from Woodham Mortimer in Essex.
+They had sons in June 2009 and June 2011.